raganwald-deprecated/homoiconic/2010/04/igesture.md

     elements.bind('swipe', swiper);

-Alas, I quickly exhausted jQTouch's built-in gesture support, and I have little stomache for rolling my own from scratch.
+As I grew more ambitious, I quickly exhausted jQTouch's built-in gesture support, and I had little stomache for rolling my own from scratch.
 I went looking and found [jGesture][jg], a JQuery plugin that used a callback model.
 With jGesture, you could attach callbacks to DOM elements and your function would be passed a special gesture object when the user did something like swipe the screen or draw a circle with their finger.
 Here are two such gestures, the "close," (so named because it is often used to dismiss dialogs), and the "rotate:"

 ![Gestures][gestures]